Yandex Cloud

 4. In the same availability zone, create a Managed Service for PostgreSQL target cluster in any appropriate configuration with pg-user as the admin user and publicly available hosts.

-5. Make sure that the cluster security groups are set up correctly and allow connecting to them:
+5. Make sure the cluster security groups are properly configured and allow inbound cluster connections:

 • Managed Service for Apache Kafka®.